 "It is our duty to prevent and protect from all fires and provide emergency medical aid to our community."

+By 1970 the District had developed enough to earn an ISO (Insurance Services Office) rating of 9b, which resulted in significant savings for those who insured their homes from fire.
 In 1978 the District was given a new tax base by the voters.
-This allowed the District to hire a permanent Fire Chief and to begin work on improving its ISO rating.
+This allowed the District to hire a permanent Fire Chief and improve its ISO rating.
 Scott Lochard was hired as the first permanent Fire Chief.
 By the end of 1979, the District had improved enough to earn an ISO class 8b rating.